Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Even though Japan’s capital is not among the cheapest of cities, it is still possible to enjoy this bustling metropole and not spend a fortune on accommodation.

-If you are now decided to venture around the city, do not forget to visit these amazing places to visit in Tokyo:
+If you have now decided to venture around the city, do not forget to visit these amazing places in Tokyo:

 Shibuya